sanchewy/KeywordCipher/README.md

 need the keyword used in the encryption process.

 ***As an afterthought, I added a feature allowing you to shift the keyword alphabet over a specified amount after creating it.
 Essentially, this is like preforming a Caesar cipher after preforming a keyword cipher.***
+  -This version may be less stable, as we did not test it as much.
+If you find a werid bug, please try an older version